 The Division of Graduate Education cannot award a degree until a Final Report Form is received from the graduate program indicating that the student has successfully defended the doctoral dissertation or master's thesis and secured the approval of all committee members.

-NOTE: Each committee member's signature must be original; no proxy signatures are accepted.
+NOTE: Each committee member must sign him/herself; no proxy signatures are accepted.

 The Survey of Earned Doctorates and UC San Diego Graduate Survey